 Dr. Arezoo Zakeri

-Dr. Arezoo Zakeri received her B.Sc.
-In Electrical Engineering from Shahid Bahonar University of Kerman, Iran.
-In 2009, she moved to Tehran to start M.Sc. in Biomedical Engineering at Iran University of Science and Technology under the supervision of Dr. Abbas Erfanian Omidvar.
-She worked on HRV signal processing using joint time-frequency analysis and implementation of adaptive optimal kernel time frequency analysis in ischemic subjects during autonomic tests.
-Arezoo continued her educations for Ph.D. at Tarbiat Modares University, Tehran, Iran in 2011.
-She worked with Dr. Mohammad Hossein Miran Baygi on optical polarization characterization of biological tissues specially pigmented skin lesions.
-In her Ph.D. thesis she designed and manufactured a prototype semi-automated Mueller matrix imaging system to acquire polarization image maps of tissue samples and developed mathematical models for interpretation of polarization properties in turbid media.
+Dr Arezoo Zakeri received her BSc in Electrical Engineering from Shahid Bahonar University of Kerman, Iran.
+In 2009, she moved to Tehran to start MSc in Biomedical Engineering at Iran University of Science and Technology with Dr Abbas Erfanian Omidvar.
+She worked on HRV signals using adaptive optimal kernel time-frequency analysis in ischemic subjects.
+Arezoo continued her educations for PhD at Tarbiat Modares University, Tehran, in 2011.
+She worked with Dr Mohammad Hossein Miran Baygi on the optical characterization of biological tissues and pigmented skin lesions.
+In her PhD thesis, she designed and manufactured a prototype semi-automated Mueller matrix imaging system to acquire polarization image maps of tissue samples and developed models for interpretation of polarization properties in turbid media.

 Medical Image Computing